Urimajalu Ram Bhat

 Urimajalu K. Rama Bhat (born - died 6 December 2021) was an Indian politician, educationist who had served as the Member of Karnataka Legislative Assembly from Puttur Assembly constituency for two-terms.
-He also served as a former chairman of Central Arecanut and Cocoa Marketing and Processing Co-operative Limited and was a co-founder of Sri Vivekananda Educational Scoiety, Puttur.
+He also served as a former chairman of Central Arecanut and Cocoa Marketing and Processing Co-operative Limited and was a co-founder of Sri Vivekananda Educational Society, Puttur.
 He was the founder member of Bharatiya Janata Party, Karnataka.
 He announced Swabhimani Vedike, a political party to fight Indian general elections in 2009 along with Sangh Parivar hardliners who were dumped by the BJP.